 THE SUMMER BRIDGE PROGRAM

 Summer Bridge is an expanded orientation to college life at Sonoma required for EOP First Time Freshmen.
 Bridge is a one-week residential program that takes place the summer after high school graduation.
 Incoming EOP freshmen live free of charge for a week in the Residence Halls, meet their advisors and future classmates, register for Fall classes, and learn about financial aid and their individual financial picture.
 Summer Bridge helps to smooth the transition from high school to college and students begin to form a learning community.
-The Bridge students become part of the EOP Academy in the Fall which forms the core of the EOP freshman learning community.
+Bridge students become part of the EOP Freshman Year Academy in the Fall which forms the core of the EOP freshman learning community.

 THE EOP GRANT